Cqdet/rcon/README.md

 # RCON
-A basic RCON implementation in Deno
+A basic RCON implementation in Deno, based off [Source RCON Protocol](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol)

 # Usage
 The API is very simple.
 There are two exposed methods on `RCON` class, `connect()`, `send()`, and `sendSync()`.